-In his new book, College of Charleston assistant professor of communication Mike Lee examines some of the most influential books on the development of conservative political thought in post-World War II America.
+In his new book, College of Charleston assistant professor of communication Michael Lee examines some of the most influential books on the development of conservative political thought in post-World War II America.

 “Creating Conservatism: Postwar Words that Made an American Movement,” is set to published by Michigan State University Press on Aug.
 1, 2014.
 The book is available on Amazon.

 Lee wrote the initial drafts of the book as part of his doctoral dissertation at the University of Minnesota.
 But it took him eight years to complete the book because of both the complexity of the topic and the long period of time it covers, he says.